 On April 10, 2007 and in connection with the share exchange carried out for our acquisition of DWM Petroleum AG, we issued an aggregate of 80,000,000 shares of our common stock to the former DWM shareholders.
 DWM common stock issued in the Share Exchange was exempt from the registration requirements of the Securities Act of 1933, pursuant to Regulation S under the Securities Act.
-At the time of purchase, each DWM shareholder represented that such shareholder: (i) was outside the U.S. and was a not a U.S person (and was not purchasing for the account or benefit of a U.S. person) within the meaning of Regulation S; (ii) will abide by the restrictions on resale pursuant to Rule 904 of Regulation S; and (iii) if a "dealer" or a person receiving a selling concession fee or other remuneration within the meaning of Regulation S, will not, until the expiration of the one-year "restricted period" within the meaning of Regulation S, offer or sell such shares to a U.S. person or for the account or benefit of a U.S. person within the meaning Rule 902(k) of the Securities Act.
+At the time of purchase, each DWM shareholder represented that such shareholder: (i) was outside the U.S. and was a not a U.S person (and was not purchasing for the account or benefit of a U.S. person) within the meaning of Regulation S; (ii) will abide by the restrictions on resale pursuant to Rule 904 of Regulation S; and (iii) if a "dealer" or a person receiving a selling concession fee or other remuneration within the meaning of Regulation S, will not, until the expiration of the one-year "restricted period" within the meaning of Regulation S, offer or sell such shares to a U.S. person or for the account or benefit of a U.S. person or for the account or benefit of a U.S. person or for the account or benefit of a U.S. person within the meaning Rule 902(k) of the Securities Act.